Pedroos46/raspberry-server/guia-english.md

 ## 3. Beginning at the local level.

-Se️ It could be said that until now, from point 1 to 2, all we have done is a quick start of our plate.
+It could be said that until now, from point 1 to 2, all we have done is a quick start of our plate.
 At this point is when we start to mount the server, in this case a web server based on Apache in which we can host web pages.

 Once we have everything configured, we will start creating and configuring our server.
 As we have created the SSH server, we will create the web server.

 One of the best known solutions for servers is Web Apache, which is the one I will use in this guide.

 😮 There are other solutions such as Nginx, but they are not as configurable or easy to install, although in certain environments they are more recommendable than Apache.

 We open an SSH connection with our Raspberry with the user `pi`o` NEW-USER` and we can start with the installation.

-Before moving on to the installation, what we will do is create the "www-data" group.
+Before moving on to the installation, what we'll do is create the "www-data" group.
 For this we will execute the following commands:

     sudo groupadd www-data
 	sudo usermod -a -G www-data www-data